chgu82837/ReqJS/README.md

           }
         }
       ],

-      'bootstrapCSS': [{ // another queue which dont require jquery,this one is directly loaded
+      // another queue which dont require jquery,this one is directly loaded 'bootstrapCSS': [{
         url: '/res/bootstrap.min.css',
-        type: 'css', // css type
+        type: 'css',
         success: function(){
           return console.log("bootstrapCSS OK!");
         }
       }]
     },

-    whenCompleteAllReq, // a callback when all queue is completed. info, // boolean, true then display all the debug message dontFireAtOnce // boolean, true then you need to call [req instance].start() to start manually.
+    // 2nd parameter: a callback when all queue is completed. whenCompleteAllReq,

+    // 3rd parameter: boolean, true then display all the debug message info,

+    // 4th parameter: boolean, true then you need to call [req instance].start() to start manually. dontFireAtOnce // boolean, true then you need to call [req instance].start() to start manually.
     );
   ```